karthikraja95/fika/README.md

 #### Install from GitHub

-`pip install nija`
+`pip install fika`

-## How to use nija
+## How to use fika

-Take a look at this [nija.ipynb](https://github.com/karthikraja95/nija/blob/master/examples/nija.ipynb) notebook
+Take a look at this [fika.ipynb](https://github.com/karthikraja95/fika/blob/master/examples/fika.ipynb) notebook